The fragile nature of road transportation networks: Fragility indicator and implications

 \subsection{Validation}

 To validate the effectiveness of our proposed skewness-based fragility indicator, the approximation error $\Delta s$ between the real skewness $s$ from the unit MFD and the approximated skewness $\tilde{s}$ of each activation function is computed and presented in Fig. \ref{fig: error} with $m_{\rm max}=1$.
-In Fig. \ref{fig: i5ru} we select $k=5$ to represent the generalized form of the inverted square root unit.
+In Fig. \ref{fig: i4ru} we select $k=4$ to represent the generalized form of the inverted square root unit.
 A darker shape of red or blue indicates the skewness from the approximation $\tilde{s}$ is greater or smaller than the real value $s$.
-It can be observed that the activation functions $f_{\kappa=5}$ and $f_{\rm erf}$ show seemingly superior performance, with the vast majority of the heatmap cells lying below a $|\Delta s|$ of $0.1$.
-It should also be noted that at the upper margin of the heatmap with $a_f \gg |a_w|$, particularly for $f_{\kappa=5}$ and $f_{\rm erf}$, a red strip with significant positive error can be observed.
-We acknowledge but accept the rather large error in the red strip, for the same reason as the lower triangular matrix $a_f<|a_w|$, this strip with $a_f \gg |a_w|$ lacks realisticity either.
+It can be observed that the activation functions $f_{\kappa=4}$ and $f_{\rm erf}$ show seemingly superior performance, with the vast majority of the heatmap cells lying below an error of $0.05$.
+It should also be noted that at the upper margin of the heatmap with $a_f \gg |a_w|$, a red strip with significant positive error can be observed.
+We acknowledge but accept such deviation since this red strip with $a_f \gg |a_w|$ lacks realism in a way similar to the lower triangular matrix with $a_f<|a_w|$.